| Written by Mark Buzinkay

 You can now take your experiment findings and analyse them to decide if they support your hypothesis.
 Concluding means determining whether what you believed would happen happened.
 If it did not happen, you can create a new thesis and return to step four, and conduct a new experiment to prove your new idea.
 If what you hypothesised occurred during the experimentation phase, the final step is putting together your results and presenting them to others.

-During the 19th century, public universities available to more classes of society became more widespread.
+During the 19th century, public universities became more widespread and available to more classes of society.
 University was seen as an engine for developing a secular economic potential that used the masses by giving them access to education.
-Scientific spirit and approach, combined with the growing industrial competition, was the main driver behind improving solutions.
+Scientific spirit and approach, combined with the growing industrial competition, were the main drivers behind improving solutions.

 Interested in sustainability?
 Then continue reading our article about "What sustainable development goals drive the tire industry forward?"